quantumudit/UK-Student-Accommodation-Analysis/readme.md

 ## Overview

-This project focuses on scraping properties for student accommodation across UK and their associated metrics from [Student Accommodation UK](https://www.accommodationforstudents.com/search-results?location=any&beds=0&searchType=any&price=&lettingPeriod=academicYear&geo=false&page=1), performing exploratory data analysis to generate insights and visualize them with the help of Power BI.
+This project focuses on scraping properties for student accommodation across UK and their associated metrics from [Student Accommodation UK][website_link], performing exploratory data analysis to generate insights and visualize them with the help of Power BI.

 The repository directory structure is as follows:

-├───Analyzing-Pokemons<br>
+├───UK-Student-Accommodation-Analysis<br>
 │ ├───01_WEBSCRAPING<br>
 │ ├───02_ETL<br>
 │ └───06_RESOURCES<br>